bradchesney79/2017-Debian-Jessie-Secure-WebApp-Server/README.md

 #2 SSH into the machine

-#3 cut/paste this mess into the command line:
+#3 cut/paste time:

 We are supplying a user agent string as Chrome on Linux.
-Think about someone conditionally supplying content based on the information you are giving to the remote host and then disguising to the receiving server that you may be doing more than just browsing the source code.
+Think about someone conditionally supplying content based on the information you are giving to the remote host.
+By behaving and appearing as a web browser we will get treated like a web browser-- which is our intended goal.
+We just want to appear to be merely browsing the source code.

 curl -A "Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/55.0.2883.87 Safari/537.36" https://raw.githubusercontent.com/bradchesney79/2017-Debian-Jessie-Secure-WebApp-Server/master/init.sh | sh